The Complete Guide to Darati Pass Trek

 ➤ Highlights of the Trek

 - One of the best treks in the Pir Panjal mountain range.

 - The Darati Pass, 15,420 ft (4700 meters) connects the Churah Valley of Chamba to the Tindi Valley of Lahaul and Spiti Districts.

-- Tindi is the last village of the Lahaul district across the Chandra Bhaga River.
-Other than the gaddis’, general public too frequent this pass usually in the festival season.
+- Tindi is the last village in the Lahaul district across the Chandra Bhaga River.
+Other than the gaddis’, the general public too frequent this pass usually during the festival season.

 Day 1 – Seeking Refuge in the Village

 The trek starts from Dantuin village in a remote corner of the Churah Valley.
 Simply put, this means another extended bus journey of five hours.
 The best thing to do is to halt at the Dantuin Village itself.
 One can either camp at Dantuin or seek refuge in the village.
 There is a popular ‘Maral Khundi’ Temple at Dantuin, a grocery store and ample space to pitch a tent there.
 All this makes for a brilliant rest night before the real trek starts.

 We, a team of three, opted to seek refuge in the village.
 Then we started our hunt for a guide but did not succeed because it was the harvest season and no one was willing to step out of their fields.
 Secondly, the younger generation in our villages prefers the road route so you rarely find a youngster willing to walk across the high passes.
 With a heavy heart, we decided to walk on our own, which is usually the case with most of our treks.

 We were told that we can make it across in just one day.
 We weren’t them so we didn’t believe them.
 We simply gathered the information that it was going to be a difficult and a long walk to the top, and beyond.
 Two days later we realized that we had underestimated the past.
 This was extremely difficult and an unbelievably lengthy walk.